LAJW/fugazi/DOCS.md

 `target -> boolean`

+Negate target.
+Target may be a promise.
+If that's the case resolve promise and return promise to negated value.

 ## F.and

 *(Added in 0.3.0)*

 `(target -> boolean) -> (target -> boolean) -> target -> boolean`

+*(Added in 0.4.0)*

+`pattern -> pattern -> target -> boolean`

+Match target against two pattern s.
+Pattern may be a function, asynchronous function or `F.match` pattern.
+Returns true if target matches against both patterns.

 ## F.or

 *(Added in 0.3.0)*

 `(target -> boolean) -> (target -> boolean) -> target -> boolean`

+*(Added in 0.4.0)*

+`pattern -> pattern -> target -> boolean`

+Match target against two pattern s.
+Pattern may be a function, asynchronous function or `F.match` pattern.
+Returns true if target matches against one or both patterns.

 ## F.gt